Excel VBA Pivot Table

 Dim PRange As Range

-Step 4: To insert a pivot table we need a separate sheet to add worksheet for pivot table declare the variable as a worksheet.
+Step 4: To insert a pivot table, we need a separate sheet to add worksheets for the pivot table to declare the variable as a worksheet.

 Dim PSheet As Worksheet

 Step 5: Similarly, to reference the data containing worksheet declare one more variable as Worksheet.